 Feeling inspired to know that the bench of female-presenting art lawyers is deep, strong and global (the full article here)

-Moderated a panel about "Institutional Governance during an Age of Social Justice" with Franklin Sirmans and Manuel Mathieu for New York County Lawyers Association 12th Art Litigation/Dispute Resolution Institute
+Moderated a panel about "Institutional Governance during an Age of Social Justice" with Franklin Sirmans, Director of the Pérez Art Museum Miami, and artist Manuel Mathieu for New York County Lawyers Association 12th Art Litigation/Dispute Resolution Institution

 Addressed U.S. Japan Leadership Program Members about the dissemination of Japanese contemporary art and culture